-Regulation (EU) No 1071/2009 of the European Parliament and of the Council establishing common rules concerning the conditions to be complied with to pursue the occupation of road transport operator and repealing Council Directive $96/26/EC^2$ regulates the admission to the occupation of road haulage operator and road passenger transport operators.
+Regulation (EU) No 1071/2009 of the European Parliament and of the Council establishing common rules concerning the conditions to be complied with to pursue the occupation of road transport operator and repealing Council Directive $96/26/EC^1$ regulates the admission to the occupation of road haulage operator and road passenger transport operators.

-As regards Regulation (EC) No 1073/2009 on common rules for access to the international market for coach and bus services, it should be pointed out that the conditions for its application are not met in the present case, given that the regular transport services envisaged by the complainant constitute urban or suburban services which are expressly excluded from the scope of that Regulation by means of its Recital (12).
+As regards Regulation (EC) No 12/98 laying down the conditions under which nonresident carriers may operate national road passenger transport services within a Member State, it should be pointed out that the conditions for its application are not met in the present case, given that the regular transport services envisaged by the complainant do not constitute the national segment of a regular international service, for the purposes of Article 3(3) of that Regulation, and furthermore since they constitute urban or suburban services which are expressly excluded from the scope of the Regulation by means of Article 3(3) thereof.